johbry17/GW-Project-3/README.md

 ## Usage
 Click on the website and do stuff

-dc-airbnb is a backup of the database database folder contains the csv's and SQL schema to create the database ERD_QuickDBD summarizes the SQL tables exploratory_data_analysis contains the EDA
+airbnb is a backup of the database database contains the csv's and SQL code to create the database exploratory_data_analysis contains the EDA

 ## Gallery